AdaCore/why3/doc/technical.rst

 simplification, described below.
 The transformations differ only by the kind of rules they apply:

-compute\_in\_goal
+.. why3-transform:: compute_in_goal

-    aggressively applies all known computation/simplification rules.
+   Aggressively apply all known computation/simplification rules.

-compute\_specified
+.. why3-transform:: compute_specified

-    performs rewriting using only built-in operators and user-provided rules.
+   Perform rewriting using only built-in operators and user-provided rules.

 The kinds of simplification are as follows.